 Who is Ada Shelby’s son?

 Ada Shelby’s son is Karl Thorne, named after Karl Marx.
 His father was Freddie Thorne, a communist organiser who died early in the series.
-Karl was raised by Ada in London, deliberately kept away from the Shelby family business.
-He does not appear to have a role in the Peaky Blinders film.
+Karl was raised by Ada in London, kept away from the Shelby family business.

 Is Duke Shelby Tommy’s biological son?

 Yes.
-Duke is Tommy Shelby’s biological son, born from a relationship with a Romani woman named Zipora that predates the events of the television series.
-Tommy acknowledged Duke’s existence in Season 6 and brought him into the Shelby family fold.
+Duke is Tommy Shelby’s biological firstborn son, conceived before WWI during Tommy’s relationship with Zelda Chiriklo at the Appleby Horse Fair in 1914.
+Tommy acknowledged Duke’s existence in Season 6 and brought him into the Shelby fold.

 Who is Duke Shelby’s mother?

-Will Barry Keoghan be in the Peaky Blinders movie?
+Will Barry Keoghan be in the Peaky Blinders sequel series?

 The Shelby Son Who Changes Everything

-Peaky Blinders spent six seasons building Tommy Shelby into a legend — and six seasons showing exactly what that legend cost.
+Peaky Blinders spent six seasons and one feature film building Tommy Shelby into a legend — and showing exactly what that legend cost.
 Duke Shelby inherits the fallout.
-He is the son Tommy hid, the heir Tommy chose, and the wildcard the film is betting its story on.
+He’s the son Tommy hid, the heir Tommy chose, and the character Steven Knight is betting the franchise’s future on.